zemmali/f5-google-gdm-templates/experimental/standalone/2nic/README.md

 ### Help
-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from F5 Technical Support.
+While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the supported directory.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 cloud templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

 ## Deploying the template
 This solution uses a YAML file for containing the parameters necessary to deploy the BIG-IP instance in Google Cloud.
-The YAML file (**f5-existing-stack-byol-1nic-bigip.yaml**) resides in this repository.
+The YAML file (**f5-existing-stack-byol-2nic-bigip.yaml**) resides in this repository.
 You ***must edit the YAML file*** to include information for your deployment before using the file to launch the BIG-IP VE instance.
 1. Make sure you have completed all of the [prerequisites](#prerequisites).
 2. [Edit the parameters](#edit-the-yaml-file) in the **f5-existing-stack-byol-1nic-bigip.yaml** YAML file in this repository as described in this section.
 3. [Save the YAML file](#save-the-yaml-file).